Gazroh87/mighty_machine/README.md

 ## Customer
 ### Products
-*	I want to see the full range of your products, and be able to purchase one or quickly change how many I have put in my basket.
+*	I want to see the full range of your products, and be able to purchase one or quickly change how many I have put in my shopping cart.
 *	I want to be able to view an individual product and find out more details about that product.
-*	I want to be able to see at all times, how much my current basket total is so I can see how much I am spending on products.
+*	I want to be able to see at all times, how much my current cart total is so I can see how much I am spending on products.
 *	I want to be able to see the different categories and be able to sort through them without having to see all the products I might not be interested in.